ndresx/react-countdown/README.md

 In order to avoid this from happening, it should be stored in a place that persists throughout lifecycle changes, for example, in the component's local `state`.

-### My values aren't formatted when using the custom [`renderer`](#renderer)?
+### Why aren't my values formatted when using the custom [`renderer`](#renderer)?

 The [`renderer`](#renderer) callback gets called with a [time delta object](#calctimedelta) that also consists of a `formatted` object which holds these formatted values.

 ### Why do I get this error `"Warning: Text content did not match..."`?

-This could have something to do with server-side rendering, and that the countdown already runs on the server-side, resulting in a timestamp discrepancy between the client and the server.
+This could have something to do with server-side rendering and that the countdown already runs on the server-side, resulting in a timestamp discrepancy between the client and the server.
 In this case, it might be worth checking https://reactjs.org/docs/dom-elements.html#suppresshydrationwarning.

 Alternatively, you could try to set [`autoStart`](#autostart) to `false` and start the countdown through the [API](#api-reference) once it's available on the client.
 Here are some related [issues](https://github.com/ndresx/react-countdown/issues/152) that might help in fixing this problem.